biowpn/bioweapon/_posts/2024-11-12-what-does-f-x-mean.md

 This is known as "Surrogate Function".

-- A *captureless lambda* is also a surrogate function, because it can convert to a function pointer
+- A *capture-less lambda* is also a surrogate function, because it can convert to a function pointer